totes ISOTONER | Eastman House | Radford Crescent | Billericay | Essex CM12 0DN

 1. Employees are advised to sanitise their workstations and equipment at intervals during the working day using appropriate anti-bacterial wipes, etc.

-2. Employees should not hot-desk nor use another employee’s equipment.
+2. Employees should not hot-desk nor use share.

 3. Employees are asked to bring only necessary personal effects into the workplace to reduce touch points and allow contract cleaning staff access to touch points.